 |Tours:||Part of the QR Code Tour|

 “The building for the Winnipeg Art Gallery must be good architecture – not merely well built and adequately equipped, not merely functionally planned, not merely aesthetically attractive both within and without; it must be all three.”
 (John A. Russell, Dean of the School of Architecture, University of Manitoba, 1966)

-The site of the current Winnipeg Art Gallery (WAG) was for many years home to a long building facing Colony Street called Cinema Centre, which contained the offices of Columbia Pictures, International Film Distributors, the Censor Board of Manitoba, United Artists Corporation, Sovereign Films, Universal Pictures, Warner Brothers and Metro-Goldwyn Meyer.
-A large vault for film storage spanned the rear of the building, and behind this was a lane way that has since been moved.
-Sharing this site was the Mall Medial Clinic (280 Memorial Boulevard) and a small retail building housing Sam the Camera Man.
-Both the film and retail structures were demolished to make way for the Winnipeg Art Gallery in 1969; the clinic building remains on the current site and has since been converted for use by the WAG's studio program, was demolished in 2017.
+The site of the Winnipeg Art Gallery (WAG) was for many years home to a long building facing Colony Street called Cinema Centre, which contained the offices of Columbia Pictures, International Film Distributors, the Censor Board of Manitoba, United Artists Corporation, Sovereign Films, Universal Pictures, Warner Brothers and Metro-Goldwyn Meyer.
+A large vault for film storage spanned the rear of the building, and behind it was a laneway that has since been moved.
+Sharing this site was the Mall Medical Clinic (280 Memorial Boulevard) and a small retail building housing Sam the Camera Man.
+Both the film and retail structures were demolished to make way for the Winnipeg Art Gallery in 1969.
+The clinic building, which was converted for use by WAG's studio program, was demolished in 2017.
 Construction of a new WAG Inuit Art Centre, slated to open in 2020, began in 2018.

 In the design and construction process, Gustavo da Roza partnered with local architectural firm Number Ten; da Roza was responsible for design, while the firm performed both the architectural drafting and project management.